 Just be careful, when you get fresh compost or manure, that it’s not overly fresh.
 If it hasn’t had enough time to break down, these substances can be too hot on the plant and its roots.

 Compost and manure are easy to spread on the ground, like mulch, around the base of your bamboo grove.
 A good layer, 2-3 inches thick, should do fine.
 There’s no need to excavate the garden and bury the soil amendments deep underground.
 Bamboo loves a good mulching, so this method will serve a dual purpose, nourishing the roots while also insulating them to regulate the temperature and reduce moisture loss.
-As you water the plants, the organic matter will slowly release the nutrients into the soil, over the period of a few months.
+As you water the plants, the organic matter will slowly release the nutrients into the soil, over a period of a few months.

 Look for a product high in nitrogen.
 Something with an NPK in the neighborhood of 15-5-10 or 18-5-12 should work great.
 NPK represents the chemical balance of your fertilizer, and organic fertilizers use the same system.
 It stands for nitrogen, phosphorus, and potassium.